Who’s ready for a few spring math preschool activities?

 Feel free to grab the books to add to your spring math preschool activities below on Amazon or your local library.
 If your library doesn’t have any of the suggested books, be sure to get their suggestions!

 Also, don’t forget that audiobooks and picture books also count.

 Spring is Here (Bear and Mole Stories)And Then It’s Spring (Booklist Editor’s Choice.
 Books for Youth (Awards))Let It RainPlanting a RainbowSpring into Summer!/Fall into Winter!(Dr. Seuss/The Cat in the Hat Knows a Lot About That!)
 (Pictureback(R))Everything Spring (Picture the Seasons)Worm Weather20 Stories for Spring

 Spring Math Preschool Activities (Putting it all together)

 Print the Math pages that are in the Spring free printable worksheets.
 You can do this on regular paper or even cardstock.

 Cut the cards out.
 I love using a paper trimmer but feel free to use a pair of scissors,

 Once your page is printed and your cards are ready, demonstrate to your preschooler what needs to be done.
 Count the number of flowers on each card and clip the clothespin directly on the correct number.
 You may also have to show them how to use a clothespin- I did.
 J had no clue what it was.

 If you do not want to use a clothespin for whatever reason, these cards can still be used with other household items.
-Crayons can be used to color the number or to simply draw a circle around the number or mark an ‘x’.
-You can even simply print the page and slip it in a protective sheet and use a dry erase marker.
+Crayons can be used to color the number or simply draw a circle around the number or mark an ‘x’.
+You can even simply print the page and slip it in a protective sheet and use a dry-erase marker.